5 ways you can tell that it is Spring in the Netherlands

 Still doubting the skipping cow?
 Check out these guys below to see one of the most heart warming moments of Spring!

-Tulips, Tulips, Tulips (and ofcourse many other beautiful flowers)!
+4- Tulips, Tulips, Tulips (and of course many other beautiful flowers)!

 Unless you are still hibernating, you cannot miss the brightly coloured crocusses and dafodils that have begun shooting up around all the parks and the pretty pink blossoms that scatter the once grey trees.
 Of course Spring would simply not be Spring in the Netherlands without the beloved tulip.
 Fields upon fields of the unofficial Dutch flower have come into bloom and the striking colours of the flowers are certainly a sight to behold!

-After you’ve caught sight of the famous fields, the next thing to add to your ‘Spring to do list’ is the beautiful Keukenhof gardens that were opened just last week (March 23rd).
+After you’ve caught sight of the famous fields, the next thing to add to your ‘Spring to do list’ is the beautiful Keukenhof gardens that were opened just recently (March 22nd).
 Famous for being the largest Flower Park in the world, here you can wander around a ridiculous amount of beautifully arranged flowers and really enjoy some Spring air!